 - Edward Perello, co-founder of Desktop Genetics Ltd and formerly co-chaired the iGEM software track

-Learn more by visiting: Biotechnology Needs a Security Update
+Learn more by visiting: Biotechnology Needs a Security Update at SXSW

 February 22 - 23, 2017

 The meeting also focused on enhancing the iGEM community experience beyond that of the competition and the Giant Jamboree.
 Attendees brainstormed ideas to further cultivate and harness the ever growing talent that makes up the iGEM community.
-Look for more details on re-engagement activities in the upcoming months as we prepare to introduce a new program for 2017 and beyond!
+Look for more details on engagement activities in the upcoming months as we prepare to introduce a new program for 2017 and beyond!